flashblaze/blender-render-notifier-public/README.md

 ## v1.1.0

 - **Feature:** Add an option to disable notification for all frames while rendering animation and only send a notification when the complete animation is rendered.
+This is extremely useful when you're rendering more than **30 frames** to avoid constant bombardment of notifications.

 ## v1.0.0